Horse Cave, Kentucky: History

-The town changed its name to "Caverna" in 1869 but the inability to change the name of the railroad station prompted the community to reconsider and restore the name "Horse Cave" in 1879.
+The town changed its name to "Caverna" in 1869, but the inability to change the name of the railroad station prompted the community to reconsider and restore the name "Horse Cave" in 1879.
 Owing to its early rail connection, Horse Cave was a major center of agricultural commerce for Hart, Metcalfe, Green, and Barren counties since the 1870s.
 Tobacco warehouses provided the majority of the income.

-Since the 1970s, some factories have relocated to the area, including Dart Container Corporation, T Marzetti Company, and Sister Schubert's Bakery.
+Since the 1970s, some factories have relocated to the area, including Dart Container Corporation, T. Marzetti Company, and Sister Schubert's Bakery.
 Tourist attractions include Kentucky Down Under/Kentucky Caverns, Hidden River Cave/American Cave Museum, and the nearby Mammoth Cave National Park.
 Civil War Days are an annual tourist event, during which time parades down Main Street and reenactments of the Battle of Rowlett's Station between Horse Cave and Munfordville are staged.
-A local theatre formerly known as the Horse Cave Theatre and/or the Kentucky Repertory Theatre once operated in Horse Cave but is no longer in business.
-Horse Cave serves as filming location for several films, including "Runaway Romance" and "Never Forgive."
+A local theatre formerly known as the Horse Cave Theatre and/or the Kentucky Repertory Theatre once operated in Horse Cave, but it has ended operations in 2012.
+Horse Cave has served as a filming location for several films, including "Runaway Romance" and "Never Forgive."

 Artist Joseph Dudley Downing (1925–2007) was born and grew up in Horse Cave, where he graduated valedictorian of his class.
 In 1980, an exhibition of 150 of his paintings was held in the People's Loose Leaf Tobacco Warehouse No. 2.